radiantearth/stac-api-spec/ogcapi-features/README.md

 is outside the scope of STAC API, as the [STAC Item](../stac-spec/item-spec/item-spec.md) is specified in GeoJSON.

-A typical OAFeat will have multiple collections, and each will just offer simple search for its particular collection at `GET /collections/{collectionId}/items`.
+A typical OAFeat will have multiple collections.
+Simple search for items within a collection can be done with the resource endpoint `GET /collections/{collectionId}/items`.
+This endpoint should be exposed via a link in the Collection with `rel=items`, as shown in the [Example Landing Page diagram](../overview.md#example-landing-page).
+Unlike static STAC catalogs, it is recommended **not** to use `item` relations, but instead rely on the collection resource linking to a paginated endpoint returning items through a link relation `items`, e.g., `/collections/{collectionId}` has a link with relation `items` linking to `/collections/{collectionId}/items`.

 It is recommended to have each OAFeat Collection correspond to a STAC Collection, and the `/collections/{collectionId}/items` endpoint can be used as a single collection search.
 Implementations may **optionally** provide support for the full superset of STAC API query parameters to the `/collections/{collectionId}/items` endpoint, where the collection ID in the path is equivalent to providing that single value in the `collections` query parameter in